 The directors were fully aware that the comapny will be going into liquidation and that the payment of old dues of £8000 will put the creditor in a better off position.
 Further, they agreed with the creditor to supply on a cash basis to avoid creating a new debt, to the detriment of other creditors.

 The desire in this case was to ensure that this creditor was better off, even though a winding up petition was served and to to continue the business activity though liquidation was impending.
+In case no petition was there, the desire to avoid winding up also is considered as a desire

 The relevant time was the commencement of winding up proceedings and this transaction happened post this event.